The story of the early sailing canoes, the first high-performance racers.

-While they may not have been much good at sailing at first, the early American canoeists were fast learners.
+While they may not have been much good at sailing at first, the early American canoeists were good learners and even better innovators.
 When they finally organised another regatta seven years later to celebrate the opening of their new clubhouse, it attracted many spectators who “looked forward to the pleasure of seeing many capsizes.”
 They must have been disappointed – despite the strong winds, only one canoe capsized.
 Instead, the spectators saw C Bowyer Vaux himself doing something unique – sitting on the deck of his canoe Dot instead of sitting inside, and clearly sailing faster than the rest of the fleet.
 It was the start of a new era that was to change the shape and speed of the sailing canoe – and, perhaps, to kill it as a popular craft.

 Once New York’s canoe sailors had a clubhouse to gather around, they quickly improved their technique and their craft.
 “Sailing scrub races was indulged in every Saturday during the season; rigs were modified, keels reduced in depth, to avoid the drag noticed on regatta day in June, and a very good racing fleet was the result.
 The deck position for crew was adopted for racing, and the members all followed the Dot’s lead in getting deck tillers to steer with….These improvements very soon were noted by visiting canoeists, and a general movement towards good rigs was inaugurated.”